 Modeling precisely an LTE-A RA procedure is not an easy task.
 As mentioned in Sec.
-I of [28], the performance evaluation of RA schemes is oftentimes conducted by means of simulations due to the fact that the RA procedure of LTE-A is difficult to model analytically.
+I of [28], the performance evaluation of RA schemes is oftentimes 210 conducted by means of simulations due to the fact that the RA procedure of LTE-A is difficult to model analytically.
 Among the research efforts reported in the literature, [29] provided a model with a focus on the first preamble transmission.
 Although few other analytical models that consider the complete RA process exist, the accuracy of these models needs to be improved when comparing with simulation results.
 In [42], a general model to analyze the performance of the RACH procedure was proposed and validated via simulations, focusing on the case of highly synchronized MTC traffic.
 Furthermore, an in-depth review on the accuracy of existing models was presented in [28].
 However, most of these models have ignored access delay which is a key performance indicator.
 This aspect is especially important in the case of URLLC since the latency performance needs to be properly analyzed.
-Wei et al. [30] presented a comprehensive analytical model for performance evaluation of the LTE based RA process which also serves as the basis for our performance analysis presented later in Section 6.
-Therein, the authors adopted Stirling numbers of the second kind to derive an exact expression for the probability distribution of the number of successful preamble transmission attempts over multiple RACH slots.
+[30] presented a comprehensive analytical model for performance evaluation of the LTE based RA process which also serves as the basis for our performance analysis presented later in Sec.
+6. Therein, the authors adopted Stirling numbers of the second kind to derive an exact expression for the probability distribution of the number of successful preamble transmission attempts over multiple RACH slots.
 Moreover, the drift approximation was used to model a complete and detailed LTE RA procedure based on a 3GPP standard [12].

 Furthermore, it is worth mentioning that the schemes proposed in this paper differ from existing work in several ways.
 Firstly, a salient feature of this work is the consideration of both mMTC and URLLC requirements that is largely overlooked in most other studies.
-Secondly, the proposed schemes are built on top of the LTE-A or NR based RA procedure and we advance the state-of-the-art techniques by introducing priority based grouping approaches for initial access of URLLC traffic.
-Thirdly, unlike other existing priority based approaches for instance ACB and EAB, which do not provide guaranteed access with low latency, our schemes ensure access privilege based on device grouping or RA slot grouping, providing URLLC devices with guaranteed or highly probable access.
-Lastly, while most other schemes like ACB and EAB follow a reactive principle as mentioned above, our schemes behave in a proactive manner which is beneficial for achieving low latency and the parameters are reconfigurable.
+Secondly, the proposed schemes are built on top of the LTE-A or NR based RA procedure and we advance the state-ofthe-art techniques by introducing priority based grouping approaches for initial grouping, providing URLLC devices with guaranteed or highly probable access.
+Lastly, while most other schemes like ACB and EAB follow a reactive principle as 240 mentioned above, our schemes behave in a proactive manner which is beneficial for achieving low latency and the parameters are reconfigurable.
 By proactive, it is meant that device grouping is performed in an intended manner and a dedicated preamble is assigned to each group leader.
-The parameters involved in this procedure, e.g., number of devices in each group, are configurable, however, over a comparatively long period much larger than a MIB or SIB cycle.
+The parameters involved in this procedure, e.g., number of devices in each group, are configurable, however,